 Can I prevent rodents?

 The best way to prevent rodents is to seal off any openings from the outside.
 Rats and mice can squeeze into very small openings.
 These need to be filled with stainless steel wool or copper mesh to keep them from chewing their way into your home.
 Food should not be readily available.
 Open containers of dog food should not be left outdoors.
 Keep all pet food and bird seed in sealed containers.
-Inside, you should also seal any of your food so that they can’t chew it open.
+Inside, you should also seal all of your food so that they can’t chew it open.
 Use plastic containers and clean up any crumbs promptly.

 The treatment program needed to solve a rodent infestation relies on many different factors.
 Generally, a minimum of monthly treatment are the most effective and best way to go you have a small or medium infestation with moderate rodent pressure.
 If you have a severe infestation with lots of pressure, weekly service may be necessary in the beginning of the treatment program.
 We offer rodent specific services or we can work rodent service into a Comprehensive Pest Control Program depending on the wants and needs of the customer.
 We would be happy to hear from you to discuss your pest problems and come up with a treatment plan based on your needs.